-During 2019, grassy vegetation samples were collected from ten locations around the Laboratory (Figure 6-4) and a control location at the NYSDEC hunter check station in Ridge, New York.
-All samples were analyzed for Cs-137 (see Table 6-4).
-Cs-137 content in vegetation ranged from non-detectable to 0.07 pCi/g, wet weight at a single location.
-Soil samples had Cs-137 levels ranging from non-detect to 0.84 pCi/g, dry weight.
+During 2020, grassy vegetation samples were collected from ten locations around the Laboratory (Figure 6-4) and a control location at the NYS-DEC hunter check station in Ridge, New York.
+All samples were analyzed for Cs-137 (see Table 6-3).
+Cs-137 content in vegetation ranged from nondetectable to 0.12 pCi/g, wet weight.
+Soil samples had Cs-137 levels ranging from non-detect to 0.77 pCi/g, dry weight.
 All values were consistent with historic monitoring and knowledge of cleanup areas.
 Monitoring results for grassy vegetation and soils were utilized for the annual dose to biota analysis reported in Chapter 8.